 You read that right.
-The new-for-spring 2019 Leki Black Series Micro Vario Carbon trekking poles, MVC for short, cost almost £200 per pair.
-That’s a cool £50 than the standard version of the pole and well over twice as expensive as a lightweight Leki alloy pole that weighs only slightly more.
+The new-for-spring 2019 Leki Black Series Micro Vario Carbon trekking poles, MVC for short, cost £194.95 per pair.
+That’s a cool £30 more than the standard version of the pole and well over twice as expensive as a lightweight Leki alloy pole that weighs only slightly more.

 Full disclosure: I’ve never been a hardcore pole user.
-I prefer to rely on good footwork and balance, but trekking poles are brilliant for additional support when tottering around on morraine when you’re half dead with fatigue and toting a big expedition pack.
-They also work sell on snow slopes and on exposed snow aretes where a bit of extra support is always welcome.
+I prefer to rely on good footwork and balance, but trekking poles are brilliant for additional support when tottering around on moraine when you’re half dead with fatigue and toting a big expedition pack.
+They also work well on snow slopes and on exposed snow aretes where a bit of extra support is always welcome.

 No issues here either with the Aergon Thermo Long foam grip.
 It’s well-shaped, comfortable to hold and has just enough give.
 The lower portion of the grip gives additional hand-position options and is cross-hatched for extra grip.
 It’s also super easy using the Speed Lock 2 mechanism to adjust pole length quickly on the fly.
 Shorter for steep climbs, longer for added security when descending.
 No hint of slippage either, even under bodyweight when descending big steps.
 It helps that there’s just the one lever to worry about too.

-I was going to say that the Black Series MVT is the Rolls Royce of trekking poles, but actually a stealth black Ferrari might be a better analogy.
-The poles are impressively light, super easy to use and, so far, functionally flawless.
+I was going to say that the Black Series MVC is the Rolls Royce of trekking poles, but actually a stealth black Ferrari might be a better analogy.
+The poles are impressively light, super easy to use and, so far, functionally flawless apart from the minor length adjustment glitch.
+A more visible scale would help here.
 They’re so quick and easy to assemble and stow away and so compact once you’ve folded them, that I found myself packing them on days when I’d normally not have bothered and just using them for short sections where they made sense.

 Are they worth the asking price?
 There’s no escaping that almost £200 is a hell of a lot of money for a trekking pole, but there’s also no denying that if it’s possible for a trekking pole to be sexy – the jury’s out on that one – this one is.
 Not just because it looks stealth black, 007 cool, but because it works with a satisfying, high quality slickness and, if the sealed-away Core Locking Device mechanism resists dirt and wear as well as claimed, should also last.